zrosenbauer/.github/CODE-OF-CONDUCT.md

 # Contributor Code of Conduct

-Our company values guide us in our day-to-day interactions and decision-making.
-Our open source projects are no exception.
-Trust, respect, collaboration and transparency are core values we believe should live and breathe within our projects.
-Our community welcomes participants from around the world with different experiences, unique perspectives, and great ideas to share.
+Trust, respect, collaboration and transparency are core values we believe should live and breathe within my projects.
+I welcome participants from around the world with different experiences, unique perspectives, and great ideas to share.

-## Our Pledge
+## Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Our Standards
+## Standards

 Examples of behavior that contributes to creating a positive environment include: